Now in development, our Junior Speakers League (formerly Skill Builders) club charters will be available soon. Join our list for updates.

-Who is a good fit for a Skill Builders Speakers League club?
+Who is a good fit for a Junior Speakers League club?

-Skill Builders Speakers League clubs are a great place to learn public speaking skills for children who need a little extra time or assistance.
-This includes younger children (beginning around age 6), but also older kids (up to age 17) who may be especially shy or have special needs.
-(Readiness guidelines outlined below.)
+Junior Speakers League clubs are a great place to learn public speaking skills for children who need a little extra time or assistance.
+This includes younger children (beginning around age 6), but also older kids (up to age 17) who may be especially shy or have mild special needs.
+(Readiness guidelines outlined on this page.)

-How does Skill Builders differ from a standard Speakers League club?
+How does Junior Speakers League differ from a standard Speakers League club?

-Although Skill Builders clubs are adult led, the presence of a parent or other adult aide may be required to ensure any needs are met that might arise for the member.
+Although Junior Speakers League clubs are adult led, the presence of a parent or other adult aide may be permitted (or requested) to ensure any needs are met that might arise for the member.
 (A parent or aide can attend to multiple children if they are siblings.)

-In Skill Builders, each child is seen as an individual and is able to proceed at a pace that is right for him or her.
+In Junior Speakers League, each child is seen as an individual and is able to proceed at a pace that is appropriate for him or her.

-What happens at a typical Skill Builders meeting?
+What happens at a typical Junior Speakers League meeting?

 Meetings follow the same basic format each time.
-Warm up activity, impromptu speaking opportunities, prepared speeches, snack break, and evaluations.
+The adult facilitator, referred to as the Club Chairperson, makes any necessary announcements and goes over the club schedule for the day and makes sure that the members are ready for their roles.
 The members are pre-assigned to a specific role at the meeting (these rotate from meeting to meeting).
 A member might be assigned to be the Timekeeper, Vote Counter, a Speaker, an Evaluator, or the MC, for example.
 Members learn how to do these roles through a combination of reviewing their member handbook (see sample pages here), training videos, and practice activities in the club.
-Of course, the club chairperson (the adult supervisor of the club) provides help where needed, as well as the parent or aide, if necessary.

-In addition to the meeting roles mentioned above, Skill Builders members periodically present prepared speeches, starting with the “All About Me” speech, and then the “Just for Fun” speech, and “Exciting Time,” “Prized Possession,” “How To,” and “I Know a Lot About” speeches.
-Each 3 – 5 minute speech in the Basic Level is geared to develop a different presentation skill, including gestures, vocal variety, visual aids, etc. There are three levels in Skill Builders – Basic, Intermediate, and Advanced.
+In addition to the meeting roles mentioned above, Junior Speakers League members periodically present prepared speeches, starting with the “Focus on You” speech, and then the “Focus on Gestures” speech, and “Focus on Vocal Variety,” “Focus on Visual Aids” “Focus on Organizing,” and “Focus on Knowledge” speeches.
+Each 3 – 5 minute speech in the Basic Level is geared to develop a different presentation skills.
+There are three levels in Junior Speakers League – Basic, Intermediate, and Advanced.

-While many children in the club develop a readiness for a regular Speakers League club, and eventually transfer, some members remain with Skill Builders, because it remains the best fit for them.
+While many children in the club develop a readiness for a regular Speakers League club, and eventually transfer, some members remain with Junior Speakers League, because it remains the best fit for them.

 How do the members learn how to do the different roles and learn how to give a speech?